afridimozumder/RAG/README.md

-# Distributed Retrieval-Augmented Generation (RAG) Project
+# Distributed Retrieval-Augmented Generation (RAG) to mitigate hallucination in LLM

 ## Overview
 This project implements a distributed Retrieval-Augmented Generation (RAG) system to reduce hallucinations in large language models (LLMs).
 It integrates: